ProfMoo/home/beets/README.md

 1. **Exact duplicates shouldn't be added to pre-import folder**: If duplicates are added to the pre-import folder, then you can expect both copies to be imported.
 There isn't any way (that I've found) to disallow exact copies while also allowing for "almost duplicates", such as multiple versions of Kanye West's Donda (which are different only in custom disambiguations, such as "streaming edition date"), Deluxe Editions, and Mac Miller's Faces (one version was a self-released mixtape, the other released on streaming).
 So, until this is figured out, duplicates have been allowed into the beets db.
 If you only want to have unique albums in your library, don't add any duplicates to the pre-processed folder.
 2. **Albums are separated by folder before import**: This beets config can successfully explore a complex directory structure with album at the bottom (ex: Knxwledge -> 2014 -> Albums -> MeekMillV1), but if multiple albums are mixed together in the same directory, there is undefined behavior.
-3. **New music is being added from a Gazelle-based tracker (ex: RED)**: The configuration expects an 'origin.yaml' file in the music directory, which is generated from the tracker's metadata.
+3. **New music is being added from either RED or OPS**: The configuration expects an 'origin.yaml' file in the music directory, which is generated from the tracker's metadata.
 Beets might still work without it, but the results will be much less effective.
 This repo is configured to automatically gather that info on download.
 To view that code, refer [here](../qBittorrent/README.md#features)

 ## How Tos